pallets/flask/docs/quickstart.rst

        app.run(host='0.0.0.0')

    This tells your operating system to listen on all public IPs.

+   N.B.
+The Flask webserver supports only HTTP/1.0 which is unlikely to work with most AJAX libraries.
+In such cases you probably should consider proxying the flask server behind a WSGI capable production server.

 .. _debug-mode: